 With a wedding in the Montjuic of Barcelona, in the midst of nature, Kate's style had to be romantic, taking the traditional elements that she likes and the different identities that define her.

 The Epona dress (Idolatry collection) she and I liked it for the occasion, as it kept the various traditional elements of a wedding dress - lace, a pretty tail, very thoughtful lines for the female body - but with the fluidity and comfort of the dresses that modern women are looking for.
 In fact, a very British style.

 Furthermore, to make it more appropriate for the ceremony, we complemented it with the top Venus, a garment that I designed with transparencies and combination of lace, in different triangular shapes - an ancient symbology for queens and pharaohs in the Ancient Egypt ...

 Finally, I ornamented the buttons with an atypical and very special combination, but totally suitable for Kate: using the colors of Ireland.
 In the end, using a saying from Kate herself: "Red and Green should never be seen, except upon an Irish queen" (Red and green should not be put together, unless an Irish queen will use them) 😀

 Awesome indeed.
 But that's not all.

 If people usually say that from a wedding it always pop-up two weddings, I rather say that from a wedding always come out two dresses, and in this case I also designed the look for Kate's mother.

 Kate lives in Barcelona and in the end I adapted her look to a style more closely linked to her British and Irish roots.
-But with her mother, I did the opposite process.
+But with his mother, I did the reverse process.

 So, in her case, we thought it was an excellent idea to create a dress with a total floral print, similar to water marks, just like any flower painting by any Spanish impressionist artist, such as Joaquín Sorolla, Pablo Picasso or Darío de Regoyos.